NeotokyoRebuild/neo/CONTRIBUTING.md

 ## Goal of the project
 The overall goal is to create a reimplementation of Neotokyo for Source 2013 MP engine, with the source code opened for viewing and editing (with certain limitations; see the Source SDK license for legalese).
 Original NT assets/IP are mounted as dependencies, and aren't part of the repository.
 It's like a mod of a mod.

-The end result should hopefully be a shinier and less error-prone rendition of NT, with the source code and more cvars providing room to fine tune game balance, or come up with completely new modes entirely.
+The end result should hopefully be a shinier and less error-prone rendition of NT, with the source code and more cvars providing room to fine tune game balance, or come up with completely new modes.

 ## Table of contents
 To see the Table of Contents, please use the "Outline" feature on GitHub by clicking the button located in the top right of this document.